 As well as deciding what to invest in, think about how you'll hold your investments.
-Some types of tax-efficient account mean you can normally keep more of the returns you make.
+Some types of tax-efficient accounts normally allow you to keep more of the returns you make.
 It's always worth thinking about whether you're making the most of your tax allowances too.